hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpolkitagent.md

 ## Usage

 Add `exec-once = systemctl --user start hyprpolkitagent` to your Hyprland config and restart hyprland.
-(obviously change that to whatever you are using if you are not using the hypr one)
+(obviously change that to whatever you are using if you are not using the hypr one)/ Alternatively, if Hyprland started with a systemd service, you can autostart polkit with `systemctl --user enable --now hyprpolkitagent.service` command.

 On distributions that use a different init system, such as Gentoo, it may be necessary to use